sm32d/tictactoe/README.md

 1. A machine that can run Java programs
 2. Java JDK [(available here)](https://aws.amazon.com/corretto/).
+3. The most important one: some brains to win the game.

 ## How to Run?
 1. Download or clone the repository.